 Recommendations for submitting documents

-Careful compliance with all requirements and recommendations will significantly increase the chances of successfully obtaining a work visa to Slovenia.
-Proper preparation of documents is not only the key to a successful outcome, but also the first step towards a successful professional career in Slovenia.
-This guide provides comprehensive support in the process of preparing to apply for a work visa, enabling applicants to clearly understand and fulfil all the necessary conditions.
+Careful fulfillment of all the requirements and recommendations will multiply the chances of successful obtaining of a work visa to Slovenia.
+Proper preparation of documents is far from being just the key to a successful outcome but also the very first step towards a successful professional career in Slovenia.
+This guide fully supports the process of preparing for an application for a work visa, enabling the applicant to clearly understand and fulfill all the conditions necessary to do so.

 How can Regulated United Europe help with Slovenia residence permit?

-Regulated United Europe guarantees a high level of professionalism and personalised approach to each client, aiming to make the process of obtaining a residence permit in Slovenia through business activities as easy and fast as possible.
-Our goal is not only to help you start a business, but also to ensure its successful operation, contributing to long-term professional and personal sustainability in the new country.
+Regulated United Europe ensures a high level of professionalism and an individual approach to every client in order to make the procedure for obtaining a residence permit in Slovenia through entrepreneurial activity as comfortable and speedy as possible.
+Our aim is not only to help you in opening the company but also in its successful operation, making it possible to enjoy professional and personal long-term sustainability in the new country.

 FREQUENTLY ASKED QUESTIONS